YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMSECSHRSCKSEL
 -----------------

-GTMSECSHRSCKSEL, GTMSECSHR select on socket failed
+GTMSECSHRSCKSEL, gtmsecshr select on socket failed

 Run Time Error: This indicates that a select operation failed in GTMSECSHR.